leoh94/server/README.md

 <h1>Technical Guide Document for Project Components</h1>
 <p style="font-family:calibri;font-size:150%;> The server, quizMapper & questionSetter repositories together collaborate to create a location-based quiz with system architectural functionality provided through servers and postGreSQL databases.
-This document is to be used as a technical guide for the 3 components that make this system. <p>
+This document is to be used as a technical guide for the 3 components that make this system. </p>

 <h2> Web Application: Question Setter </h2>
 <p style="font-family:calibri;font-size:150%;> The questionSetter compnent is targeted for use in a web browser, accessible to the administrators of the system. </p>